aws-ia/workshop-taskcat/content/50_lab5/20_page.md

 ![pipeline](/images/pipeline.png)

 You may see that, either the **Source** action or the **Build** action is in-progress.
 This is because, when the code pipeline is created for the first time, it automatically gets triggered and start the pipeline execution.

 The **Source** action of the pipeline takes the code from the AWS Code Commit repository and puts it into an S3 bucket.
 This S3 bucket acts as a source for the next stage of the pipeline, which is **Build** stage.

 In **Build** stage, pipeline is using AWS CodeBuild to run TaskCat for your project.
 It performs all the tests, as defined in the project configuration file.
 On success, it merges the source branch into the target/release branch.

 ### Validate code promotion

 After the pipeline execution is completed successfully, you should have all the changes committed to the source (develop) branch, available in target/release (master) branch.
 Let's validate it.

 Go to your code commit repository by clicking the following link.

 [Code Commit repo](https://us-west-2.console.aws.amazon.com/codesuite/codecommit/repositories/quiz-app/commits?region=us-west-2)

 Select the branch name from the top right corner, and you should see that your **master** branch has same commits as your **develop** branch.

 ![select-branch](/images/select-branch.png)

-**Congratulations!!** You have successfully setup a CICD pipeliine for your CloudFormation project.
+**Congratulations!!** You have successfully setup a CI/CD pipeliine for your CloudFormation project.

 ### Summary

-You learnt how to setup and use a CICD pipeline for your CloudFormation project, to continously test and deploy your CloudFormation templates.
+You learnt how to setup and use a CICD pipeline for your CloudFormation project, to continuously test and deploy your CloudFormation templates.